filippi-claudia/champ/README.md

 3. [TREXIO Tools](https://github.com/TREX-CoE/trexio_tools):
-   We provide a python package inside the CHAMP's tool directory to extract all the necessary information from a TREXIO file in the hdf5 file format to a human-readable text format.
-This allows one to bypass the use of the TREXIO library within CHAMP and input the necessary data via the Parser (see Option 2 in Section "Preparing the Input File" below).
+   We provide a Python package inside the CHAMP's tool directory to extract all the necessary information from a TREXIO file in the hdf5 file format to a human-readable text format.
+This allows one to bypass the TREXIO library within CHAMP and input the necessary data via the Parser (see Option 2 in Section "Preparing the Input File" below).

 4. [QMCKL](https://github.com/TREX-CoE/qmckl):
   This library provides a high-performance implementation of the main kernels of Quantum Monte Carlo methods.
 This library is currently optional.